spirosdi/frontend-code-challenge/README.md

 The purpose of this test is to see how you approach problems as well as to evaluate the quality of your code.

 #Challenge description
-Create a simple flow engine.
+The challenge is to create a simple flow engine.

-A flow engine is an application that creates a flow consisting of several rules, executing the flow against some incoming data (a JSON string that can be parsed to a JavaScript object literal).
+A flow engine is an application that executes a flow consisting of several linked rules, in this case against some incoming data (a JSON string that can be parsed to a JavaScript object literal).

-Create a new flow.
-The flow is a list of linked rules.

 Each rule should contain (at least) (rule data structure):
 	- ID (unique within the flow, required)